Inzane 17

 old2soon

 Most of the pics you posted and places you've shown I did in an 18 wheeler.
 In addition to the heat you were also in high humidity areas.
 While I do in Fact envy you your ride the heat and humidity would most likely would have done me in.
 I find myself more and more living the riding life vicariously through the road reports here.
 Specially in the high heat we've had.
-As long as both parties are happy then it are a Good trade! cooldude And seems to me anywho that criteria has been met. coolsmiley Far as bouncing off a cooler-did that the 2nd time I went to my Brothers place in Illinois.
+As long as both parties are happy then it are a Good trade! :cooldude: And seems to me anywho that criteria has been met. :coolsmiley: Far as bouncing off a cooler-did that the 2nd time I went to my Brothers place in Illinois.
 I imagine someone somewhere has a nicked up Coleman Swinger believe it were.
-Even 6 years ago after the sun came up my fuel stops had less and less distance tween stops as it warmed up.
-Roll Eyes Good ride and food and weather report!
-Cool RIDE SAFE.
+Even 6 years ago after the sun came up my fuel stops had less and less distance tween stops as it warmed up. :roll: Good ride and food and weather report!
+8) RIDE SAFE.

 Today is the tommorow you worried about yesterday.
 If at first you don't succeed screw it-save it for nite check.
 1964 1968 U S Navy.
 Two cruises off Nam.